rmscode/PiCommander/README.md

 # About
-A simple set of scripts that will complete some basic system configuration tasks for a fresh install of PiSignage on a Raspberry Pi.
+A simple set of scripts that will automate some basic system configuration tasks for a fresh install of PiSignage on a Raspberry Pi.
 Tested on a Raspberry Pi 3 and 4 running PiSignage 3.2.0.

 ## Features
 - [x] Sets system & bash_profile timezone to "America/New_York" (change as needed)